|Collections Fees and Charges|

 With questions regarding Account Receivable statements the phone number is 480-644-3816.

-Questions about filing back transaction privilege tax returns or setting up payment arrangements contact the following by phone or click on the name to email us:
+Questions about filing back transaction privilege tax returns prior to January 2017 or setting up payment arrangements contact the following by phone or click on the name to email us:

 Allen Blau, Sr. Revenue Collections Officer 480-644-3137